DrPaulBrewer/decorated-google-drive/README.md

 Initialize googleapi's Google Drive[tm] nodejs client, decorated with some useful 3rd party extensions.

+## new in v5.0.0
+* `drive.x.auth` contains a reference to the OAuth2 credentials object.
+For insecure applications, this should be deleted with `del drive.x.auth;`.

 ## new in v4.3.1
 * tested against googleapis@36.0.0

 ## new in v4.3
 * the `drive.x.hexid()` formula was changed.
 The new  `crypto.createHmac` formula is more secure, and effectively case insensitive as `.toLowerCase().trim()` is called on email strings before processing.
 But it does yield different hex values than v4.2.
 * the internal formula is now available as `drive.x.hexIdFromEmail(email,secret)` and does not call any Google drive functions

 ## new in v4.2